Uditgulati/BingBot/README.md

 A chatbot that talks sarcastically.
 It is trained with reddit comments.

 The chatbot is implemented in TensorFlow based on the seq2seq model, with certain rules integrated.
+The project makes use of the [nmt tutorial](https://github.com/tensorflow/nmt/) by Tensorflow.

 ## Sample chat